LukeWellsey/CSharp/README.md

 # Future Work

 - Id like to add data validation for the data in the JSON file to ensure null values are better handled on the off chance those are an issue.
+- fixing the warnings about potential null references would be nice to complete.
 - Id be interested to expand the gameplay and explore how additional factors like player health or other mechanics might complicate or further change the code.